 Modifications or replacement of an ineffective activity/control measure.
-None were made this reporting period Changes to the program as required by the division to satisfy permit requirements.
-None were made this reporting period
+None were made this reporting period.
+Changes to the program as required by the division to satisfy permit requirements.
+None were made this reporting period.

 Information (e.g. additional acreage, outfalls, BMPs) on newly annexed areas and any resulting updates to your program.
-No areas were annexed this reporting period
+No areas have been annexed this reporting period.

 B. In preparation for this annual report, have you performed an overall assessment of your stormwater management program effectiveness?
 If yes, summarize the assessment results, and any modifications and improvements scheduled to be implemented in the next reporting period.
-City staff regularly attends the Mid-Tennessee Stormwater Group meetings in order to learn and share ideas with other municipalities concerning stormwater and MS4 programs.
+Currently, the Development Services Director and City Fire Chief handle stormwater complaints and inspections aside from numerous other responsibilities.
+Most often, stormwater complaints are quickly handled over the phone to expedite communication and results.
+City staff attend monthly Mid-Tennessee Stormwater Group meetings in order to learn and share with other stormwater professionals in the middle Tennessee area.
+In the upcoming reporting period, city staff plan to better record and document stormwater related inspections and verbal warnings with a standardized complaint and incident report log.